Together-Java/TJ-Bot/Code-in-the-cloud-(codespaces).md

 # IntelliJ instead of VSC

-If you prefer IntelliJ, they offer a client called [JetBrains Gateway](https://www.jetbrains.com/remote-development/gateway/).
+If you prefer IntelliJ, and have a license, they offer a client called [JetBrains Gateway](https://www.jetbrains.com/remote-development/gateway/).

 While not being all-within your browser, it is essentially an IDE that you can install, which will just remote-connect to your codespace.